 There is a high level of crossover between autism and eating disorders.
 Sensory issues, routines and rules around food, and interoception challenges make it harder for many autistic people to eat and judge their body’s food needs.

 Understanding the root of the disordered eating behaviors will help an autistic person and their support system figure out what the best supports will be.
 Neither eating disorders or autism are a one-style-fits-all.
 Their co-occurrence should be treated with just as much individualized care and support.
-Send us a message to see how we can help or a book a free 20 minute consultation with Dr. Abbene, our autism specialist who has training working with disordered eating.
+Send us a message to see how we can help.